palahsu/DDoS-Ripper/README.md

 ## Usage

-To use the DRipper - install python and download DRipper.py and headers.txt
+To use the DRipper - install python and download DRipper.py and headers.txt.
+Do not forget to use VPN!

 `git clone https://github.com/Umbriferous/DDoS-Ripper`